 How can travelers make sure they don't fall for this?
 Depending on the destination, a traveler's means of recourse may change.
 In many cases, having a discussion with the manager may resolve the situation.
 In other locations, special duty officers are usually available to resolve disputes.

-Restaurant Scam: Paying Extra for Service
+Paying Extra for Service

 In North America, it is common to not include a service charge in the price of a meal.
 Such is why gratuities are a common and accepted practice.
-However, this long-standing tradition does not always translate abroad, or offers an ample opportunity for a crafty server to get extra money through a common restaurant scam.
+However, this long-standing tradition does not always translate abroad or offers an ample opportunity for a crafty server to get extra money through a common restaurant scam.

 In many parts of the world, a gratuity is acceptable and appreciated.
 At special events, like festivals, tipping for service is a reward for expedient service.
 However, in many other situations around the world, tipping is not an acceptable practice because service is in the price of the food.

 So how can you tell if you need to be tipping or not?
-Before you arrive in your destination, do your due research on the local customs for tipping.
+Before you arrive at your destination, do your due research on the local customs for tipping.
 A quick search of the internet can reveal whether or not tipping is required.
 Another quick way is to pick up the menu and read the information within.
 If your menu says “service is not included,” or “service is extra,” then expect to add a gratuity at the end of your meal.

 What happens if the server demands a tip for their service?
 Then it may be a common restaurant scam targeting western travelers.
-A simple conversation with the management may be able to clarify any questions a travelers has, and keep them from parting with their money.
+A simple conversation with the management may be able to clarify any questions a traveler has, and keep them from parting with their money.

-When a traveler understands the customs and norms when eating abroad, they can make sure to stay award and vigilant of whatever scam may come.
+When a traveler understands the customs and norms when eating abroad, they can make sure to stay aware and vigilant of whatever scam may come.
 Research and preparation ahead of a trip are the best ways travelers can avoid restaurant scams around the world.